Portfolio¶

 Pre-computation¶

-- There is a tradeoff between memory consumption and execution speed: a 1000-column dataset is usually processed much faster than a 1-column dataset 1000 times.
-But the first dataset also requires 1000 times more memory than the second one.
-That's why during the simulation phase, VBT mainly generates orders while other portfolio attributes such as various balances, equity, and returns are then later reconstructed during the analysis phase if it's needed by the user.
-For use cases where performance is the main criteria, there are now arguments that allow pre-computing these attributes at the simulation time!
+- There is a tradeoff between memory usage and execution speed: a dataset with 1000 columns is usually processed much faster than processing a 1-column dataset 1000 times.
+However, the first dataset also requires 1000 times more memory than the second.
+That's why, during the simulation phase, VBT primarily generates orders, while other portfolio attributes such as balances, equity, and returns are reconstructed later during the analysis phase if the user needs them.
+For cases where performance is the main concern, arguments are now available that let you pre-compute these attributes during simulation!

 Benchmark a random portfolio with 1000 columns without and with pre-computation